 Weight loss recommended to decrease CV risk in metabolically healthy obesity

 Obesity typically associates with metabolic abnormalities and increased risks for developing CVD and diabetes.
 However, some individuals have a BMI in the obesity range — at least 30 kg/m2 — without accompanying hypertension, hypercholesterolemia and insulin resistance.
 Researchers are assessing the long-term health risks that obesity may present for these metabolically healthy people.
-Endocrine Today spoke with endocrinologist Ivania M. Rizo, MD, and cardiologist Carl J. Lavie, MD, FACC, about how they manage CV risks for patients with metabolically healthy obesity.
+Cardiology Today spoke with cardiologist Carl J. Lavie, MD, FACC, and endocrinologist Ivania M. Rizo, MD, about how they manage CV risks for patients with metabolically healthy obesity.

 How do you address CV risks for people with metabolically healthy obesity?

 Some studies years ago suggested that metabolically healthy obesity was benign, but more recent studies indicate that there is still an increased risk for developing metabolic unhealthiness — basically, increases in blood glucose, triglycerides and BP — over time, mainly due to additional weight gain.
 Also, most recent studies show that there still is at least a small increased risk for CVD among people with metabolically healthy obesity compared with those who are lean and metabolically healthy.

 The risk for HF, however, is more increased with obesity regardless of metabolic health, as the weight itself places a “heavy” toll on the CV system, especially the heart.

 For other CVDs, there is only a small increase in risk, and lean patients who are metabolically unhealthy actually have a higher risk than those with metabolically healthy obesity, as the metabolic healthiness is more important than the weight for most CVDs.